Bolognase Sauce is SO easy to make. With a little time and a few great ingredients, you will have the tastiest Sunday Gravy you’ve ever had!

 - 3 cans of Tomato Sauce

 - 1 can of Tomato Paste

-- Basil (I love basil so I use extra even though there is some in the Italian spice)
+- 2-3 tsp Basil (I love basil so I use extra even though there is some in the Italian spice)

 - Put all the cans of tomatoes into a large large pot (I multitask and do this while the meat is browning).
-Dump some more seasonings in there and maybe 1/4 cup of sugar - you (or at least I don't) want the sauce too sweet but it is necessary to have a little in there to hit the acid of the tomato.
+Dump some more seasonings in there and sugar to taste (add slowly – you can always add more spices and sugar later)

 - Turn the stove on very low under the pot.
 Tomatoes will easily burn and you want this to be a low and slow kind of cooking.